Writing Deadlines: The Unlikely Secret to Creative Freedom

 Why you need a writing deadline

-I’m a teacher.
+I’m an instructor.
 My students regularly develop ideas, draft, revise, and submit their writing.

 When I don’t set a deadline for assignments, guess how many students voluntarily turn in their work in a timely manner?
 Very few.